-Douglas County is known for its natural beauty and outdoor recreation opportunities, as well as being one of the few counties in Oregon with an agricultural economy.
+Douglas County is known for its natural beauty and outdoor recreation opportunities and is one of the few counties in Oregon with an agricultural economy.
 The County has been able to keep its rural character by maintaining a low population density and preserving open space from development.
-The area also has some distinctive features not found elsewhere in Oregon including two lava tubes, many active geothermal hot springs, and redwood trees that grow at higher elevations than anywhere else on earth outside of California’s Redwood National Forest.
+The area also has distinctive features not found elsewhere in Oregon, including two lava tubes, many active geothermal hot springs, and redwood trees that grow at higher elevations than anywhere else on earth outside of California’s Redwood National Forest.

-Douglas County, Oregon’s estimated population as of April 2021 is 112,712 with a growth rate of 0.77% in the past year according to the most recent United States census data.
+According to the most recent United States census data, Douglas County, Oregon’s estimated population as of April 2021 is 112,712, with a growth rate of 0.77% in the past year.

 - Canyonville – a small town with a population of just over 1,800